Find Schools

 $23,507 Avg Student Debt

-Gordon College does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $26,250.
-This amount may be reduced if you receive financial aid.
+If you want to attend Gordon College, expect to pay an average of $26,250 in tuition and fees.
+Of course, this could be reduced if you receive financial aid.
 On average, bachelor’s degree students take out $23,507 in loans while pursuing their degree.

 Read full report on Gordon College